THE BLUE PLAQUE ROUTE

 • Glebe barns: - the word glebe shows that the land here was once owned by the church.
 The term dates back to the Anglo-Saxon period

-The end house on the left is where the village policeman and his family used to live, very handy for his work three doors along.
+The end one on the left is where the village policeman and his family used to live, very handy for his work three doors along.
 These homes have swapped hands often, although bowler hat wearing Mr Cliff, and his two sisters are still remembered fondly as some of the very earliest inhabitants of no. 58.

 41